Happy World Password Day

 The golden rules of secure passwords

 The digital world is constantly changing.
 The idea of cybersecurity is evolving as well.
 Today we are already talking about including biometrics as a source of identification.
-With innovations like quantum computers and artificial intelligence, there will be new options and new challenges in front of our personal and business security.
-However, for now, you should build strong and complex passwords that can protect your accounts from hackers and identity thefts.
+With innovations like quantum computers and artificial intelligence, new options, and challenges will exist for our personal and business security.
+However, for now, you should build strong, complex passwords that protect your accounts from hackers and identity thefts.

 Don’t miss any more news or articles!